gbkel/kindlefy/README.md

 - [ ] Using an own Docker Image (builded with the Dockerfile inside this repo) to improve action speed.

+- [ ] Adding support for database to persist sync history and avoid data duplication on kindle (such as using MongoDB, Github Repository, etc.).

 ## 🔧 Technologies

 - Typescript